-Whilst other industries are firmly focussed on providing superior customer experiences, the insurance industry's product development pipeline and processes lag behind.
+While other industries are squarely focused on delivering superior customer experiences, the insurance industry's product development pipeline and processes lag behind.
 It's time to catch up.

-IN a time when outstanding customer experience is widespread across most other industries, customer-centricity, speed and agility are becoming necessities in insurance product development.
-As companies such as Amazon and Netflix raise the pub in terms of customer expectations for products and services that are convenient, speedy and personalised, the insurer of the future will likely need to follow suit.
+AT a time when exceptional client experience is pervasive throughout most other industries, customer-centricity, speed, and flexibility are becoming necessities in insurance product development.
+As companies such as Amazon and Netflix raise the bar in terms of customer expectations for products and services that are convenient, fast, and personalized, the insurer of the future will likely need to follow suit.
 And, for all intents and purposes, that future is now.

 Easier said than done, though.
-Time to market and agility remain slow and unwieldy for insurance product development, due to cumbersome regulatory oversight, legacy infrastructure, business unit and functional silos and long-entrenched processes and culture.
-The challenge could only increase as the rate of digitisation accelerates, consumer expectations keep rising and traditional borders between lines of business continue to blur.
+Time to market and agility remain slow and unwieldy for insurance product development, due to cumbersome regulatory oversight, legacy infrastructure, business unit and functional silos, and long-entrenched processes and culture.
+The challenge could only increase as the rate of digitization accelerates, consumer expectations keep rising, and traditional borders between lines of business continue to blur.

-Insurers will likely be tasked with eliminating or minimising friction throughout their business models, processes and infrastructure.
+Insurers will likely be tasked with eliminating or minimizing friction throughout their business models, processes, and infrastructure.
 This could require revisions to the industry’s traditional ways of doing business, such as the potentially onerous and difficult-to-understand application process small business owners may face when trying to obtain a policy.
-Instead, insurers should evolve towards creating a more seamless, customer-driven experience that incorporates tailored options and services, which is already table stakes for most other industries.
-This article looks at a number of tactics insurers may consider to reach these goals, including several already being implemented by pioneering organisations today.
+Instead, insurers should evolve toward creating a more seamless, customer-driven experience that incorporates tailored options and services, which is already table stakes for most other industries.
+This article looks at a number of tactics insurers may consider to reach these goals, including several already being implemented by pioneering organizations today.

 For small business insurers, external dynamics as well as internal company ambitions are the underlying forces driving product development transformation (figure 1).